Margaret Clement: Education

-Clement received a humanist education from More despite the gender restrictions and roles.
-She excelled in math and medicine, yet was also educated in liberal studies such as theology and philosophy.
-She also had an outstanding command of Greek, as noted by Spanish scholar Juan Luis Vives.
+The young Margaret received a humanist education from More, in spite of the frequent educational restrictions on girls still common in the English society of the day.
+She excelled in mathematics and medicine, yet was also educated in liberal studies such as philosophy and theology.
+As was noted by the Spanish scholar Juan Luis Vives, she also had an outstanding command of Greek.

-While More provided extensive tutoring to Clement, he also enlisted the help of many other scholars, including John Clement and Nicholas Kratzer.
+While More himself provided extensive personal tutoring to Margaret, he also enlisted the help of numerous other scholars, including John Clement and Nicholas Kratzer.